Tiffany Hendra Talks Season 2 Of ‘RHOD,’ Gets Candid About The Nude Scene Controversy, And Shares Who Is Her Least Favorite Housewife

-Tiffany Hendra recently called in for an interview on the Domenick Nati Show on iHeartRadio where she talked about Season 2 of Real Housewives of Dallas and her role in Bravo hit.
-She also touched on important topics like whether she regrets shooting those controversial nude scenes and how being date raped in high school affected her life.
+Tiffany Hendra recently called in for an interview on the Domenick Nati Show on iHeartRadio where she talked about Season 2 of Real Housewives of Dallas and her role in the Bravo hit.
+She also touched on important topics like whether she regrets shooting those controversial nude scenes, and how being date raped in high school affected her life.
 Tiffany also talks about which housewife is her least favorite of all time.

 A lot of Bravo viewers have been wondering what is going on with Season 2 of Real Housewives of Dallas.
-While Tiffany had to be careful what she said about the Season 2 return, she did confirm that the show had filmed and that she would still be seen on the newest city to get Real Housewives.
+While Tiffany had to be careful of what she said about the Season 2 return, she did confirm that the show had filmed and that she would still be seen on the newest city to get a Real Housewives franchise.

 While trying to tip toe around Domenick’s question about whether she was going to be on Season 2 of RHOD, she told him that the show initially was going to be called Making It In Dallas.
-Tiffany explained that the reason the show had such an unusual concentration on charity events and social status was because she said it was supposed to have more of a Ladies of London feel to it but that Bravo changed their minds and made them all housewives.
+Tiffany explained that the reason the show had such an unusual concentration on charity events and social status was because she said it was supposed to have more of a Ladies of London feel to it, but that Bravo changed their minds and made them all housewives.

 As for her appearance on Season 2 of Real Housewives of Dallas, she did verify that she’d be on the show but couldn’t confirm if she would be a full-time housewife this time around.

 “You’ll see me from time to time,” Hendra said when asked if she was going to be back as a full-time cast member.

 That's a wrap!
 Filmed my most important SOS tip that has truly transformed my life.
 New video lifestyle series coming soon! www.sanctuaryofstyle.net